Reggie Miller: Off the court

 Miller served as the 2005 Indianapolis 500 Festival Parade Grand Marshal.
 Archbishop Daniel M. Buechlein, OSB of the Archdiocese of Indianapolis opened the day with the prayer "Keep these drivers safe and God bless Reggie!" before Miller waved the green flag to start the race.

 In August 2005, Miller announced his plans to join TNT as an NBA analyst; his sister, Cheryl is an NBA sideline reporter for the network.
 Miller once served as guest host of the network television talk show Live with Regis and Kelly, filling in for host Regis Philbin.
 Miller is currently a host on TNT's NBA coverage and also answers "Reggie's Mailbag".

 Miller's number 31 was retired at halftime in a ceremony on March 30, 2006, at Conseco Fieldhouse.

 In June 2005, Miller also became a weekly contributor to The Dan Patrick Show on ESPN Radio, providing the show with commentary.

 Beginning in 2011, Miller has worked as a TV analyst for the NCAA Division I Men's Basketball Championship tournament.

-Miller currently splits his time between residences in Malibu, California and Fishers, Indiana.
-Miller previously put his 15000 sqft Fishers mansion, located on Geist Reservoir up for sale for $7.5 million.
+Miller currently splits his time between residences in Malibu, California, and Fishers, Indiana.
+Miller previously put his 15000 sqft Fishers mansion, located on Geist Reservoir, up for sale for $7.5 million.
 The listing has since been removed without Miller selling the residence.

 On August 8, 2007, Boston Celtics general manager Danny Ainge and head coach Doc Rivers discussed with him about joining their revamped roster including Kevin Garnett, Ray Allen, and longtime Celtic Paul Pierce in a reserve role.
 On August 12, his former coach Rick Carlisle was quoted as saying "we (Miller and I) talked about it and agreed that it was something that deserved careful consideration."
 On August 24, 2007, his 42nd birthday, Miller decided against any comeback, stating: "Physically, I know I could have done it.
 But mentally, when you do something like this, you've either got to be all in or all out.
 And I've decided I'm all out."

 A documentary titled Winning Time: Reggie Miller vs. the New York Knicks premiered to the public on March 14, 2010, on ESPN.
 Miller announced in December 2009 that there would be a Special Premiere Movie event on Friday, Feb 26, at Conseco Fieldhouse.
 The documentary was directed by Peabody Award-winner Dan Klores.

 During his career, he performed a voice role in the Disney-animated TV series Hercules; after retirement, he appeared in a comedy role in Uncle Drew in 2018 and appeared in the seventeenth season of the American reality competition television series Hell's Kitchen as one of the guest celebrity athletes assigned to contestants to serve as culinary students.

-In December 2020 he was voted onto USA Cycling Board of Directors.
+In December 2020 he was voted onto the USA Cycling Board of Directors.

+In 2025, Miller will join NBC as a game analyst for its NBA coverage beginning in the 2025–26 season.
+He joins NBC after having been at TNT, which had lost live NBA game rights, since 2005.